 Workshops: DSSC recognizes that there are some general areas in which there is a need for assistance to support classroom performance.
 Throughout each semester DSSC will offer workshops such as study strategies, test-taking skills, time management, stress management.

-Students have the right to choose if and when to disclose their disability.
-If the student does not disclose then the instructors should respect their privacy and not ask them directly.
-However, the instructor can say something like, “I see you are really struggling in my class, is there something I can do for you?"
-The professor can then refer the student to a number of places and include Disability Support Services in that list of places.
+Students have the right to choose if and when to reveal their disability.
+If they do not reveal, then instructors should respect their privacy and not ask them directly.
+Instructors can say something like, “I see you are really struggling in my class, is there something I can do to help?”
+Then if the student says, “I am really having trouble reading, I just can’t seem to get the information,” the instructor can refer the student to a number of support services and include Disability Support Services in that list of places.

 Baltimore City Community College is committed to providing students with a documented disability an equal opportunity to pursue a college education.
 Efforts will be made to meet requests for reasonable accommodations for those eligible under the Americans with Disabilities Act Amendments Act (ADA) of 2008, the Rehabilitation Act of 1973 and Section 504.
 Students with disabilities are encouraged to contact the Disability Support Services Center (410-462-8585 or DSSC@bccc.edu